Tourist using smartphone with mobile internet on a street in Berlin Germany.

 • Munich Airport

-• Berlin Airport
+• Berlin Brandenburg Airport

 Airport stores typically sell prepaid tourist SIM cards.